Paramedic Program, Certificate

 Once you have completed the NYS Paramedic Program the student will sit for the New York State Certifying exam.
 This certification is good for 3 years.
 After 3 years, the Paramedic certification will expire.
 The Paramedic must take a Paramedic Refresher course before the 3 year time frame, usually the Paramedic will take a refresher about 6 months before they expire to assure they are always current.

-If you wish to work in New York City, the student after passing the state exam will have to take a REMAC exam, which is a two-part exam.
-Part one is a written exam and part two is a written scenerio exam which tests you on protocols standardized by New York City REMAC.
+If you wish to work in New York City, the student after passing the state exam will have to take a REMAC exam, which tests you on protocols standardized by New York City REMAC.
 This certificate is also good for 3 years and must be recertified too.

 The Paramedic Program follows the New York State Department of Health Guidelines and National Registry Guidelines.

-All our EMS programs now use interactive on-line learning allowing the student to be able to take quizzes and exams at their leisure and in their home or using our computer center located at the Dr. Bartilucci Center.
+All our EMS programs now use interactive on-line learning allowing the student to be able to complete work in their home or using our computer center located at the Dr. Bartilucci Center.

 The St. John’s University Emergency Medical Service Institute Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programswww.caahep.orgupon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
 Commission on Accreditation of Allied Health Education Programs